What is an ingrown toenail?

 You will be also given a consent form to read, understand and sign is a very important component.
 We ensure you have all the information you need and fully comprehend the purpose of the nail surgery, before you sign the consent form.

 We will ensure you fully understand the benefits and risks of the nail surgery and are happy to proceed and make sure that any questions you have are answered.

 You could also bring a friend or family member into the room if you wish.

-Firstly, the Surgeon will clean the area with antiseptic and the local anaesthetic will be administered to numb the affected toe, a tight band will be placed around your toe to minimise any bleeding.
-Next an antiseptic solution will be applied to your toe to minimise the chance of infection and the offending nail/piece of nail will be removed.
+Firstly, the doctor will clean the area with antiseptic and the local anaesthetic will be administered to numb the affected toe, a tight band will be placed around your toe to minimise any bleeding.
+Next an antiseptic solution will be applied to your toe to minimise the chance of infection, adhesive film will be applied and the offending nail/piece of nail will be removed.
 To stop the nail from re-growing the chemical phenol will then be applied.

 A protective dressing will be applied, and the operation is complete.
 The whole thing is over and done with from start to finish in around 45 minutes.

-You will be advised about the analgesia if required and a follow up appointment will be arranged with you so that the Surgeon can assess and re-dress the toe.
+You will be advised about the analgesia if required and a follow up appointment will be arranged with you so that the doctor can assess and re-dress the toe.